 How do I vote by mail?

-A Vote-by-Mail ballot must be postmarked by Election Day and received by your county election office within 3 business days after the election to be counted.
-You can mail in your ballot, return it in person at any polling place in your county by 8 p.m. on Election Day, or to your county election office (most offer exterior drop boxes).
-If you are not in your home county on Election Day but have your ballot with you, you can fill it out, sign and date the envelope and return your voted ballot to any voting location or election office in the state which is required to return it to your home county on your behalf.
+Under state law, voters must be provided a postage-paid mail ballot return envelope.
+Vote-by-mail ballots must be postmarked by Election Day and received by your county election office within seven days after the election to be counted.
+You can mail in your ballot, return it in person at any drop box or voting site in your county by 8 p.m. on Election Day, or to your county election office (most offer exterior drop boxes).
+If you are not in your home county on Election Day but have your ballot with you, you can fill it out, sign and date the envelope and return your voted ballot to any voting location or election office in the state, which is required under state law to return it to your home county on your behalf.

 Many counties provide online tools that allow voters to check the status of a vote by mail ballot request and returned ballot - check your county web site for more details.

 For more information about voting by mail, please visit the Secretary of State's web site.

 To locate early voting and ballot drop-off locations statewide, visit the Secretary of State's web site.